AusDTO/gov-au-content-guide/_entries/2016-05-04-semicolons.md

 published: true
 ---

-Don’t use.
-Start a new sentence or create a list of similar ideas or topics or use ie instead.
+Don’t use them.
+Start a new sentence, create a list of similar ideas or topics, or use ie instead.

 **For example**

 Like this

-> The National Broadband Network offers Australians:
-- productivity
-- innovation
-- global connection.
+[Example to come]

 Or this

-> The National Broadband Network offers Australians new opportunities ie productivity, innovation and global connections.
+[Example to come]

 Not this

-> The National Broadband Network offers a new age of productivity; innovation; and global connection for Australians.
+[Example to come]